seqeralabs/tower-cli/USAGE.md

     https://tower.nf/user/abhinav/watch/1XCXxX0vCX8xhx
 ```

-**TIP**: Add a `--wait=SUCCEEDED` if you want the command to wait until the pipeline execution is complete.

 When using `--wait`, `tw` can exit with one of two exit codes:

 - `0`: When the run reaches the desired state.
 - `1`: When the run reaches a state that makes it impossible to reach the desired state.

+> **TIP**: Use `--wait=SUCCEEDED` if you want the command to wait until the Pipeline execution is complete.

-#### Launch a pipeline with custom parameters
+### Launching a Pipeline with custom parameters

-Launch the pipeline with different parameters
+Launch the Pipeline with different parameters

 ```console
 $ tw launch my_rnaseq_nf_pipeline --params-file=my_rnaseq_nf_pipeline_params_2.yaml